Benders Decomposition for Bi-objective Linear Programs: Benders Decomposition for Bi-objective Linear Optimisation Problems

-To solve a \gls{BLP} by weighted-sum scalarization one must solve a sequence of weighted-sum problems to obtain a complete set of extreme efficient solutions, and methods such as the dichotomic approach \cite[e.g.][]{CCS79} provide a streamlined approach for this.
-The bi-objective parametric simplex algorithm is an alternative approach that does not solve a sequence of single-objective weighted-sum problems.
-This method determines a complete set of extreme efficient solutions $\X_e = \{x^1,x^2,\ldots x^l \}$ with increasing first objective value, i.e.~$z_1(x^1) < z_1(x^2) < \ldots < z_1(x^l)$.
-Each extreme efficient solution $x^i$ is an optimal solution of $\lambda$-BLP for all $\lambda \in [ a_i,a_{i+1} ]$ with $a_1 = 1, a_{l+1} = 0$ for $i=1,\ldots,l$.
+To solve a \gls{BLP} by weighted-sum scalarisation one must iteratively solve single-objective weighted-sum problems to obtain a complete set of efficient extreme solutions, and methods such as the dichotomic approach \cite[e.g.][]{Aneja,CCS79} provide a streamlined approach for this.
+The bi-objective parametric simplex algorithm is an alternative approach that does not iteratively solve single-objective weighted-sum problems.
+This method determines a complete set of efficient extreme solutions $\X_e = \{x^1,x^2,\ldots x^{q} \}$ with increasing first objective value, i.e.~$z_1(x^1) < z_1(x^2) < \ldots < z_1(x^{q})$.
+Each efficient extreme solution $x^i$ is an optimal solution of $\lambda$-BLP for all $\lambda \in [ a_{i+1},a_{i}]$ with $a_{i} \geqq a_{i+1}$ and $a_1 = 1, a_{q+1} = 0$ for $i=1,\ldots,q$.
 We provide an overview of the bi-objective parametric simplex algorithm and further details can be found in~\cite{Ehrgott}.
 Through a sequence of basis updates, the algorithm iteratively moves from one non-dominated point to the next, which corresponds to proceeding from left to right in Figure~\ref{fig:objective_space}.
-The algorithm starts by finding an extreme efficient solution $x^*$ that is optimal with respect to the first objective function.
+The algorithm starts by finding an efficient extreme solution $x^*$ that is optimal with respect to the first objective function.
 Associated with this solution is a set of basic variable indices and a set of non-basic variable indices.
 As per the standard simplex algorithm, the bi-objective version iteratively performs basis exchanges by identifying entering and leaving variable pairs.
 In a bi-objective setting, the entering variable is identified to be a non-basic variable with maximum improvement of the second objective function over the deterioration of the first objective function.
 This ratio can be computed using the reduced costs, $\overline{c}^{k}$, for objective functions $k=1,2$.
 If an entering variable exists, then the leaving variable can be determined (if it exists) as per the simplex algorithm for single-objective \gls{LP}.
 This iterative procedure of identifying an entering variable terminates when no entering variable can be found (i.e.~the basis is optimal with respect to the second objective function).